Running operations on dynamic tables

 Attention!

 There is a limit on the number of ranges in YPath.
-If you plan to specify one range per each tablet of an ordered table in the operation and the number of tablets exceeds 100, notify yt@.
+If the number of tablets in an ordered table exceeds 100, and you plan to specify one range per each tablet of an ordered table in the operation, discuss it with the cluster administrators.

 Allowable index limits